leixiaofeng-astar/eye_rasabot/data/nlu.md

 - How long do I need to rest after LASIK?
 - How long will I take to recover after LASIK?
 - How should I care for my eyes after LASIK?
-- Do I need eyedrops after my LASIK surgery?
+- Do I need [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"} after my LASIK surgery?

 ## intent: lasik_refractivesurgery-postoperative-cornearefractive_177
 - What may be the side effects that I might face with LASIK?